chriscdn/RHMarkdownLabel/README.md

 	[self.myLabel setMarkdown:md];

-Most of the logic behind `RHMarkdownLabel` is contained in its two dependencies.  `RHMarkdownLabel` is a subclass of [`TTTAttributedLabel`](https://github.com/TTTAttributedLabel/TTTAttributedLabel) and uses [`XNGMarkdownParser`](https://github.com/xing/XNGMarkdownParser) to parse and convert the markdown to an `NSAttributedString `.  `RHMarkdownLabel` is just a glue between these repositories.
+Most of the logic behind `RHMarkdownLabel` is contained in its two dependencies.  `RHMarkdownLabel` is a subclass of [`TTTAttributedLabel`](https://github.com/TTTAttributedLabel/TTTAttributedLabel) and uses [`XNGMarkdownParser`](https://github.com/xing/XNGMarkdownParser) to parse and convert the markdown to an `NSAttributedString `.  `RHMarkdownLabel` is just the glue between these repositories.

+## Installation

+[CocoaPods](https://cocoapods.org/) makes it easy to install to your project.

 ## Handling Links